aureus123/catalogs/results/README.md

 can be found in file *cat/cd_vol1_curated.txt*.
 This version contains all corrections from 2018 version and those presented in this section.
 After running "compare_ppm" over that file, only false positives are shown.
+An extended version containing the cross-identifications against PPM and GSC can be found in file *likelihood/cd_ppm_gsc.txt*.

 Curated version of full catalogue can be found in file *cat/cd_curated.txt* (but take into account that only errors found above were corrected, I mean,